RIKTIGATOMTEN/Discord-Shop-bot/README.md

    - Create a file named `config.json` in the root directory of your project.
    - Replace the placeholders in the `config.json` file with your actual values.

-3. **Here is the sql commands for the database, just copy and paste**:
+3. **Here is the sql commands for the database, just copy and paste into your software**:

  CREATE TABLE member_counts (
     id INT AUTO_INCREMENT PRIMARY KEY,